 - Wash clothes and bedding.
 Freshly laundered bedding and clothes help to reduce incidental exposure to allergens.

 - Wipe down pets.
 Pets that spend time outdoors come into the home covered in pollen.
 Wipe them down with a damp washcloth to limit your exposure to pollen and dust.

 - De-clutter.
-Clutter can house dust and allergens which make your symptoms worse.
+Clutter can increase house dust and allergens, which make your seasonal allergy symptoms worse.
 Remove clutter, especially from your bedroom, for the best results.

 - Keep doors and windows closed.
 When pollen counts are high, or on dusty days, keep your doors and windows closed to limit exposure.

-Allergic diseases, including seasonal allergies and food allergies have dramatically increased over the last several decades.
-In the U.S., allergies are currently the 5th leading chronic disease for all ages, and the 3rd most common chronic disease for children under the age of 18.
+Allergic diseases, including allergic rhinitis and food allergies, have dramatically increased over the last several decades.
+In the U.S., allergies are currently the fifth leading chronic disease for all ages, and the third most common chronic disease for children under the age of 18.

 Medications only relieve the symptoms, and often not as well as natural remedies.
 Treating allergy symptoms takes patience and a combination of tactics.
 Start now by removing foods you are sensitive to, eating foods that boost your immune system and incorporating supplements and complementary treatments into your routine.

 Dr. Josh Axe is on a mission to provide you and your family with the highest quality nutrition tips and healthy recipes in the world...Sign up to get VIP access to his eBooks and valuable weekly health tips for FREE!

 Free eBook to boost